mikko-ahonen/mikko-ahonen.github.io/_posts/2023-12-13-master-data-facades.md

 from the initial development phase, and cause lots of developer frustration.
 Low coding platforms may also have much higher licensing costs.

-Often 80% of the TCO of systems is the maintenance.
-Perhaps even larger contributor to the cost is knowing what to develop.
-The latter cost is often not fully included in the TCO, because some of it happens outside the software development project.
+Often up to 80% of the TCO of a system comes from the maintenance.
+Another large contributor to the TCO is knowing what to develop.
+The latter cost is often not fully included in the calculations, because some of it happens outside the software development project.
 One example is a failed iterations of the project.
 Several methods to reduce the cost and risk related to knowing what to do have emerged, such as making wireframes, user interface prototypes,